bryance-oyang/websocket_ctube/README.md

 # Websocket Ctube
-`ws_ctube` is a barebones, header-only library to make it easy for a running C/C++ program to share data with webpages in real-time and in a non-blocking manner.
-An intended use case is for high performance C/C++ code to be able to display its data in web browsers while actively running.
+`ws_ctube` is a barebones, header-only library to make it easy for a running C/C++ program to share data with webpages in real-time and in a non-blocking manner (a simple WebSocket broadcast server).
+The intended use case is for high performance C/C++ code to be able to display its data in web browsers while actively running.

 Call `ws_ctube_broadcast()` to send arbitrary data to all connected browsers via the WebSocket standard.
 The main C/C++ program thread can continue to run while